oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-6-stages-in-the-sales-pipeline/rule.md

 ---

 Any opportunity that has not yet been converted to a sale will be at one of the following 6 stages:

 1. Initial Phone Call
     - The client has made contact but no initial meeting has yet been made
 2. Initial Meeting – Booked
-    - You've arranged an initial meeting and it's booked in​
+    - You've arranged an initial meeting and it's booked in
 3. Follow Up Meeting – Booked
     - In some cases, more than one initial meeting may be required before work or speccing commences
 4. Spec Review Proposal – Waiting for Approval